Election campaign – Donald Trump inspires Russians in Florida

 Next to the real estate agency is Yuri Kutsevol’s Nutcracker shop.
 The humming fridges are filled with tins of caviar and cakes.
 Yuri Kutsevol comes from Luhansk in eastern Ukraine.
 He owned an entire supermarket chain there, but because of the violence and tyranny that still reigns in eastern Ukraine, he is now in Florida with his family.
 Although Yuri Kutsevol does not speak English well, he follows the pre-election campaign as well as he can.

-“I know little about Clinton so far, probably because I haven’t been here long and didn’t live in the United States during her husband’s presidency.
+“I know little regarding Clinton so far, probably because I haven’t been here long and didn’t live in the United States during her husband’s presidency.
 That’s why Hillary is still a stranger to me.
 As a businessman, I can better assess Trump.”

 relationship with Russia